 - Click Modify.

-- In the Configure WebSocket dialog box, specify the Heartbeat Time and Back-to-Origin Protocol parameters.
+- In the Configure WebSocket dialog box, set the Heartbeat Time and Back-to-Origin Protocol parameters.

 Parameter Description Heartbeat Time

-The heartbeat time is the interval at which the client sends data packets to the server to indicate the status of the client.
-The default value is 60 seconds.
+The heartbeat time is the interval at which the client sends data packets to the server to synchronize the current status with each other.
+The default heartbeat time is 60 seconds.
 We recommend that you set the heartbeat time based on the following rule: A ≤ B ≤ C.Note A represents the heartbeat time of the client.
 B represents the heartbeat time of DCDN.
 C represents the heartbeat time of the origin server.

 If the heartbeat time of the client is longer than that of DCDN, DCDN may be disconnected when the client is active.
 This results in service errors.
-Assume that A is 80 seconds, B is 60 seconds, and C is 80 seconds.
-If no data is transferred at the sixty-first second or earlier, DCDN is disconnected because its 60-second heartbeat time has elapsed.
-If the client sends status data to DCDN at the seventieth second, a service error occurs.
+For example, A is set to 80 seconds, B is 60 set to seconds, and C is set to 80 seconds.
+If data is transferred for the first 60 seconds but no data is transferred at the 61st second, DCDN is disconnected because its 60-second heartbeat time has timed out.
+If the client sends status data to DCDN at the 70th second, a service error occurs.

 Back-to-Origin Protocol The protocol policy to be used when DCDN communicates with the origin server over WebSocket.

 DCDN uses only HTTP to communicate with the origin server over WebSocket.

 DCDN uses only HTTPS to communicate with the origin server over WebSocket.